herrstrietzel/svg-getpointatlength/README.md

 ```

 #### Length only
-If you only need to retrieve the total lenght of a path you can use the simplified helper  `getPathLengthFromD()`
+If you only need to retrieve the total length of a path you can use the simplified helper  `getPathLengthFromD()`

 ```
 // only length – slightly faster as we don't calculate intermediate lengths